 Are you fit for work?

 Perhaps you were looking forward to total retirement because you have an ongoing health problem and you believe that continued work will aggravate your condition.
 This is where it’s even more important to use this opportunity as a way to reduce the stress in your working life.
 In what way does your current job threaten your health?
-If reducing your working hours alone will not be sufficient to alleviate this negative effect on your health, in what ways would your job need to be different in order for it to benefit your health?
+If reducing your working hours alone will not be sufficient to alleviate this negative effect on your wellbeing, in what ways would your job need to be different in order for it to be of benefit to you ?

 Are you ready to slow down?